 the Edit Skew box, set the angle to whatever you require, then click

 ☼ With this method you can create a larger diagonal (45-degree) "stamp" as a watermark that will display on one or more pages.
 This is often used to create "COPY", "DRAFT", "CONFIDENTIAL" and similar stamps in large or full-size page formats.
-See the method in a footnote on the Stamping Documents tips page here -- as well as other methods on that page (such as circular stamps).
+See the method in a footnote on the Stamping Documents tips page here (screen shot of sample result) -- as well as other methods on that page (such as circular stamps).

 ☼ If you put the resulting one-cell table inside a text box, you can drag the text box into position on the page.
 Then you can remove the borders from the box (as in Method 1A above).
 (You can remove the table cell's borders, too, by right-clicking on the table, as in Method 1B above.)